 Consider not going out at all.
 I wrote a bunch of tips to stop going out to eat and save money.

 2. Getting more space than you need – Too much house

-Americans continue to supersize everything they are buying.
+Americans continue to supersize everything they buy.
 Including their homes.
 Do you need 4500 square feet with four bedrooms and six bathrooms for two people?

-Why not buy 2,000 square feet today and then re-evaluate your needs in a couple of years?
+Why not buy 2,000 square feet today and re-evaluate your needs in a few years?

 Society tells us that we need to place value on the things we own.
 And most adults will tell you that renting is just throwing money away.

 A home is an investment in your future.
 That is all fine, but not if you aren’t making enough to pay for that investment.